Signs and Symptoms of Skin Cancer

 Skin cancer is a condition that affects millions of new lives every year.
 Being the most prevalent form of cancer in the US, you would be hard pressed to find someone who didn’t at least know another who has battled against this disease.

-Dr. Perri is never surprised when residents of Conroe and The Woodlands ask about signs and symptoms of skin cancer.
+Dr. Perri is never surprised when residents ask about signs and symptoms of skin cancer.
 It’s natural to be concerned and want to protect yourself, and thankfully, there are a number of common identifiers that you can be on the lookout for.

 Possible Skin Cancer Indicators

 With skin cancer, what Dr. Perri (and most dermatologists look for is change.
 Even small changes in your skin can be warning signs of things to come.
 While there are several different forms of skin cancer that all present in different ways, there are a number of basic change types to watch for.
 It’s important to perform regular self-checks or have someone you trust help you check for the following:

 - Changes In Moles: most moles are not a cause for concern, but if you observe changes in their size, shape, or color over time, particularly if they become asymmetrical, have multiple colors, have edges that are ragged, irregular or blurred, or grow to a diameter larger than a pencil eraser, you should have them checked.

 - Raised Bumps or Nodules: several forms of skin cancer present as raised areas of tissue.
 Some, as in basal cell carcinoma, appear as pearly or waxy bumps, while others, like in squamous cell carcinoma, present as firm red nodules.

 - Flat Lesions: lesions appear as non-raised or barely raised pigmented areas of skin.
 These can be different depending on the cancer type, but they may be flesh-colored or brown and scar-like, scaly and/or crusty on the surface, dark brown with speckles, or irregularly bordered and having portions that appear red, white, blue, or blue-black.